Eligibility

 To complete this section, you’ll need to include information about:

-• the name of the University or institute issuing the qualification and your Grade Point Average (GPA) the clinical placements you did for each year of your study, including how many weeks you were placed and the clinical area where you did the placement – for example unit, ward or service
+- the name of the University or institute issuing the qualification and your grade point average (GPA) or weighted average mark (WAM), the clinical placements you did for each year of your study, including how many weeks you were placed and the clinical area where you did the placement – for example unit, ward or service

 Other things to consider

-Work out when you can start work, taking into account the time you need to get AHPRA registration and any personal commitments.
+Consider when you can commence work, taking into account the time you need to get AHPRA registration and any personal commitments.

 If you're accepted into the graduate program, you'll be employed by Queensland Health and are required to fulfil functions as outlined in the Graduate Registered Nurse [PDF 794.14 KB] or Graduate Midwife Generic [PDF 853.28 KB] role descriptions.
 Read the role description as it will help you decide if the program is suitable.